reinaldoneves/userservice/README.md

 # User Service API

 <p><h4>A User service with Spring Boot + Spring Security and JWT
-that provides a user api for a system to authenticate a user. using json web token.</h4></p>
+that provides a user api for a system to authenticate a user using json web token.</h4></p>

 <h3 align="left">Languages and Tools:</h3>